SyllabusRomeo/kolapay/README.md

 This plugin can however be updated to suite any local mobile money payment.

 # Requirements
-1. You need to install Woocommerce plugin for your ecommerce store.
-Without it the pugin would force an error.
+1. Install Woocommerce plugin for your ecommerce store.
 2. Add this line of code to the abstract-wc-order.php file in woocommerce/includes/abstracts folder.
    This code snippet gets the meta data from the checkout form to your local API
    ```ruby